 It is a natural thing for college parents to worry about the success of their students in college.
 We all hope for the best, and then we worry.
 If your college student is a long distance away, or may have had some difficulties in high school, you may worry even more.
-You may be communicating with your student often (hopefully not too often!), and when you do communicate, you listen carefully to what your student is saying – both directly and between the lines – and you try to determine how she is doing.
+You may be communicating with your student often (hopefully not too often!), and when you do communicate, you listen carefully to what your student is saying — both directly and between the lines — and you try to determine how they are doing.

-There are some signs that you can watch and listen for that may indicate that your student is struggling with her college experience.
+There are some signs that you can watch and listen for that may indicate that your student is struggling with the college experience.
 You will need to listen and observe carefully and try to determine whether something is the result of a passing mood or phase, or something more serious.
-Be alert, especially, for multiple signs – and for behaviors that persist.
+Be alert, especially, for multiple signs — and for behaviors that persist.
 Be careful not to jump to quick conclusions.

 What signs of trouble can you watch for?

 College students, for the most part, are resilient.
 What is a crisis today can pass in a day or two.
 As a college parent, you should expect to see/hear some of these behaviors at times, but notice whether you see several of the following indications that persist.

 - Your student calls home a lot.
 Remember that ”a lot” is a relative term.
 Some students may just want to check in each day and others may not even need to touch bases weekly.
 This is one reason why it is a good idea to agree, before your student leaves for college, how often you both expect to communicate.
 If your student calls home much more frequently than you both have planned, listen carefully to the reasons for the call.
 (Of course, during the first few weeks, or during an especially stressful time, you may expect extra calls as the norm.)